Milford, Connecticut: Government

 Government in the city is set up with the mayor as chief executive and the Board of Aldermen as a legislative body.
 The mayor is permitted to propose legislation to the Board of Aldermen and introduces the city budget, but possesses no veto power over what the Aldermen chooses to pass.

-Taxes

-In 2005, the mill rate for Milford was 34.36 and was 27.88 mills for fiscal year 2015–2016.

 Elected positions

 The following is a list of city government positions elected by city residents and the terms thereof: